srebughini/ASALI/GUI/README.md

 * [Eigen libraries](http://eigen.tuxfamily.org/index.php?title=Main_Page): linear system solver and handling of numerical issues
 * [Sundials libraries](https://computation.llnl.gov/projects/sundials): IDA and CVODE solvers for Ordinay Differentional Equation (ODE) and Differential and Algebraic Equation (DAE) systems
 * [Gtkmm](https://www.gtkmm.org/en/): gnome based graphical interface
-* [Matplotlib](https://matplotlib.org/): a comprehensive library for creating static, animated, and interactive visualizations in Python
+* [PLplot](http://plplot.org/): a cross-platform software package for creating scientific plots

 Asali has been tested on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Ubuntu 20.04 LTS, Windows 10, Windows 8 and Debian Wheezy.
 If your Operating System (OS) is not one of them, please send us an email: ste.rebu@outlook.it